ota-meshi/eslint-plugin-regexp/README.md

 The `plugin:regexp/recommended` config enables a subset of [the rules](#white_check_mark-rules) that should be most useful to most users.
 *See [https://github.com/ota-meshi/eslint-plugin-regexp/blob/master/lib/configs/recommended.ts](https://github.com/ota-meshi/eslint-plugin-regexp/blob/master/lib/configs/recommended.ts) for more details.*

-The `plugin:regexp/all` config enables all rules.
-It's meant for testing, not for production use because it changes with every minor and major version of the plugin.
-Use it at your own risk.
-*See [https://github.com/ota-meshi/eslint-plugin-regexp/blob/master/lib/configs/all.ts](https://github.com/ota-meshi/eslint-plugin-regexp/blob/master/lib/configs/all.ts) for more details.*

 ```js
 // .eslintrc.js
 module.exports = {